• Use Cases

 The connection can be created once in Meshes and reused across multiple event-routing rules without duplicating credentials across services.

-You keep one event path for every destination
+One event path for every destination

 The same Meshes event can update ActiveCampaign and other systems in parallel instead of forcing a custom behavioral sync path for each tool.